filipelsilva/dotfiles/README.md

 to let me know if there's something I could be doing better - always down to learning a thing or two from someone else :D

+These are set up to work with my NixOS configuration, but they should work standalone is most Linux distros, provided you have the necessary requirements.
+I prefer using the configuration files of the programs over configuring them with Home Manager, especially when I know I might need those configs outside of my systems (i.e. company machines).

 # NixOS Config

 ## Notes